launchbadge/sqlx/tests/certs/README.md

 RusTLS requires TLS certificates to be x509v3.
 OpenSSL 3.2 and up create v3 certificates by default.

+### MySQL 5.7 (RSA)

+The default test certificates in this directory use Ed25519, which MySQL 5.7 cannot load.
+We keep a separate RSA CA/client/server set under `tests/certs/rsa` and use it only for the MySQL 5.7 client-SSL targets.

 ## (Re)generating

 When generating certificates, OpenSSL prompts for a number of fields: